-They are envisioned to complement as well as unsettling the objects spanning this exhibition and will be displayed through an ambitious scenography so as to incite critical and poetic associations within the different sections of the exhibition.
+They are envisioned to complement as well as unsettling the objects spanning this exhibition and are displayed through an ambitious scenography so as to incite critical and poetic associations within the different sections of the exhibition.

-The exhibition will be structured around the following five sections:
+The exhibition is structured around the following five sections:

 - 1. The city

 Alexandria was founded in the 4th century BC by Alexander the Great, who had dreamt of establishing during his rule a city that controls commercial trade and circulation in the eastern Mediterranean, gathering local as well as Greek populations.
-The exhibition will provide a presentation of the city’s organization and its evolution throughout history.
-It will also present various emblematic constructions, such as the lighthouse of Alexandria, symbol of the city’s power, or its distinguished drinking water supply system.
-Contemporary artworks will engage the city’s changing urban landscapes, as well as address and denounce the fragility of unstable – and incomplete – infrastructure systems.
+The exhibition provides a presentation of the city’s organization and its evolution throughout history.
+It presents various emblematic constructions, such as the lighthouse of Alexandria, symbol of the city’s power, or its distinguished drinking water supply system.
+Contemporary artworks engage the city’s changing urban landscapes, as well as address and denounce the fragility of unstable – and incomplete – infrastructure systems.

 - 2. Power and knowledge

 At the end of the 4th century BC, Ptolemy I sought to gather and preserve the ‘world’s knowledge’ through the creation of the Mouseion(“Museum”), which included a university, an academy and the famous library of Alexandria.
-The Museum and the Library thus played a major role in the development of philosophical and scientific thought, which the exhibition will explore in detail, surveying the cult devoted to the Ptolemaic Dynasty as well as the different forms of knowledge production that the city was witness to at the time.
-Through sculptures and installations, the contemporary artworks will question the aesthetic and symbolic qualities of monuments and memorials, addressing hegemonic narratives embedded in archeological artifacts as well as museums’ roles in rewriting certain histories.
+The Museum and the Library thus played a major role in the development of philosophical and scientific thought that the exhibition explores in detail, surveying the cult devoted to the Ptolemaic Dynasty as well as the different forms of knowledge production that the city was witness to at the time.
+Through sculptures and installations, the contemporary artworks question the aesthetic and symbolic qualities of monuments and memorials, addressing hegemonic narratives embedded in archeological artifacts as well as museums’ roles in rewriting certain histories.